mbod/comm318_stories_from_data_fall2019/syllabus.md

     * The steps in the project are:

-         1. Decide upon a tractable research question that involves analysis of textual data, e.g.:
+         1. Decide upon a tractable research question that involves analysis of textual data

          2. Identify, retrieve and prepare relevant data